This guest post is from Rebecca Holman, communications for the US Green Building Council West Michigan Chapter

-Comerica joined the Michigan Battle of the Buildings competition again with 11 properties in 2016 and hopes to find themselves among the top finishers.
-The winners will be announced at the 2017 Michigan Battle of the Buildings Energy Summit on April 19th at the JW Marriott in Grand Rapids.
-Stay tuned to see if Comerica takes home another title!
+Nichols joined the Michigan Battle of the Buildings again in 2016.
+Winners will be announced and celebrated on April 19, 2017 at the Michigan Battle of the Buildings Energy Summit held at the JW Marriot in Grand Rapids.